ct-js/ct-js/app/data/ct.libs/tween/README.md

 This module allows you to chande objects' values through time.
+It is useful for creating UI animations, smooth transitions, moving copies and changing their parameters gradually, with an easing function.